 It’s early in the season.
-The labor of spawning is a fling of the past – the breeders are well rested.
+The labor of spawning is a fling of the past – the breeders are well-rested.
 Water temps are in that magical range – above 50 but no higher than the low 70s.
-Walleyes are licking their chops and under the impression that the next minnow or jig that eases by is a complimentary meal – big mistake.
+Walleyes are licking their chops and under the impression that the next minnow or jig that eases by is a complimentary meal – a big mistake.

 Rocks are regular.
 Sand the same.
 And points, well, very predictable.
 So here’s an arrow to add to the quiver that you might not already own.
 Clam beds.
 They’re pretty prevalent on large lakes and generally colonize in 6 to 10 feet of water inside, or just beyond the outside weedline.
 And with foliage not yet totally in place, now’s the time to find them.
 (By midsummer clam beds can get buried in greens and be virtually undetectable.)

 Paramount to fishing clam beds is not dragging the bottom or you’ll get cut off more times than a Vespa in downtown New York traffic.
 Clam beds are constructed of both the living and the dead.
 And the last gasp of a clam leaves an open shell that’s sharpened to slash fishing line.